marb2000/XamlIslands/1903_Samples/WnForms_and_WPF_Readme.md

-﻿# 3rd party UWP XAML WinRT components in WinForms/WPF .NET Core 3 apps
+﻿# XAML Islands v1 in WinForms/WPF .NET Core 3 apps

+These .NET Core 3 samples demonstrate how to use 3rd party WinRT components from a WinForms/WPF app.
 Consuming 3rd part UWP Xaml WinRT Components is an expected supported scenario.
-However, Visual Studio toolset for Xaml Islands v1 is still in development.
+However, Visual Studio toolset for XAML Islands v1 is still in development.
 It is necessary to address several steps to make your WPF/WinForms .NET Core 3 app works.

 In the WPF and WinForms .NET Core 3 apps, the UI is only UWP XAML, and we didn't add any WPF/WinForms controls for simplicity's sake.

 ## WPF
 In the WPF app, the MainWindow.xaml file contains the instance of the WindowsXamlHost control.
-This control is a NET wrapper for the Operating System APIs that implement the Xaml Islands.
+This control is a NET wrapper for the Operating System APIs that implement the XAML Islands.
 ```XML
 <StackPanel>
     <xamlhost:WindowsXamlHost InitialTypeName="Samples.ManagedWinRT.MainPage" />